Greek Chicken Marinade is an easy chicken marinade that makes the most delicious chicken breasts you'll ever taste.

 - The juices should run clear if the chicken breasts is pierced with a fork.

-- Raw marinated chicken – Refrigerate for up to 2 days.
+Refrigerate the uncooked marinated chicken, covered, for up to 24 hours.
 Freeze for up to 9 months.

-- Cooked chicken – Refrigerate for up to 4 days
+Cooked chicken can be stored covered in the fridge for up to 4 days.

 Greek Chicken Marinade